 Protected Social Security benefits

-Most creditors and debt collectors cannot seize your Social Security benefits, as long as you receive them via direct deposit to your bank account.
-If you receive your benefits on a prepaid card, these funds are generally safe as well.
+Most creditors and debt collectors cannot seize your Social Security benefits.
+Generally, benefits from Social Security received via direct deposit or in a prepaid card are safe from garnishment.
 This protection applies even if a company sues you, you lose the case and a court enters a judgment against you.